-We’ve sussed out some of the best monster RPG games like Pokémon for those looking to take the creature rearing, training and battling to new shores.
+We’ve sussed out some of the best monster fighting games like Pokemon for those looking to take the creature rearing, training and battling to new shores.

 1. World of Final Fantasy

 Developer Square Enix’s World of Final Fantasy is a lot like the game in question in that it involves some intense turn-based battles to capture cute but very deadly creatures that you can stack on top of your head (of all places!).

 Individual fights require strategy and some perseverance, and the best thing is that it has something for the JRPG grinders – it lets you repeat actions easily and even fast-forward some of the cinematics.
 In the game you gain experience to evolve the creatures you capture, giving you better stats and moves to take into skirmishes.

 If you’ve played any of the Final Fantasy video games, you’ll love that the game is set in the fictional realm of Grymoire with classic characters and creatures (called Mirages) from across the franchise.

 The game itself focuses on twins Lann and Reynn who travel to Grymoire to recover their memories after having suffered from a bout of amnesia – it’s not a JRPG unless there’s amnesia involved in some form or other.

 Although challenging, the game drops players into a rich world with plenty going for it and it’s easy to soon be caught up in the game’s lore.

 2. Digimon Story: Cyber Sleuth